Sensory analysis

+Sensory analysis is a core component of organoleptic testing, dating back to the famous treatise De architectura by Vitruvius.

 Analytical testing

 This type of testing is concerned with obtaining objective facts about products.
 This could range from basic discrimination testing (e.g. Do two or more products differ from each other?) to descriptive analysis (e.g. What are the characteristics of two or more products?).
 The type of panel required for this type of testing would normally be a trained panel.

 There are several types of sensory tests.
 The most classic is the sensory profile.
-In this test, each taster describes each product by means of a questionnaire.
+In this test, each assessor describes each product by means of a questionnaire.
 The questionnaire includes a list of descriptors (e.g., bitterness, acidity, etc.).
-The taster rates each descriptor for each product depending on the intensity of the descriptor he perceives in the product (e.g., 0 = very weak to 10 = very strong).
+The assessor rates each descriptor for each product depending on the intensity of the descriptor he perceives in the product (e.g., 0 = very weak to 10 = very strong).
 In the method of Free choice profiling, each taster builds his own questionnaire.

-Another family of methods is known as holistic as they are focused on the overall appearance of the product.
+Another family of methods is known as holistic as they focus on the product's overall appearance.
 This is the case of the categorization and the napping.

 Affective testing

-Also known as consumer testing, this type of testing is concerned with obtaining subjective data, or how well products are likely to be accepted.
-Usually large (50 or more) panels of untrained personnel are recruited for this type of testing, although smaller focus groups can be utilised to gain insights into products.
+Also known as consumer testing, this type of testing concerns obtaining subjective data, or how well products are likely to be accepted.
+Usually, large (50 or more) panels of untrained personnel are recruited for this type of testing, although smaller focus groups can be utilized to gain insights into products.
 The range of testing can vary from simple comparative testing (e.g. Which do you prefer, A or B?) to structured questioning regarding the magnitude of acceptance of individual characteristics (e.g. Please rate the "fruity aroma": dislike|neither|like).

+Affective testing is generally used by larger companies distributing products on a larger scale, such as cereal brands, clothing brands, and accessories used in daily life.
+For example, a small company on the verge of a breakthrough for a specific medicine wouldn't use wide-scale affective testing to see if the medicine would work.
+Companies such as this would use a specific panel of judges who require this medicine to test whether or not it would work.